 Cooks, gardeners, and herbalists love to grow mint.
-There are roughly twenty species and some, like spearmint and peppermint, are popular in the kitchen.
+There are roughly twenty species of this pungent herb.
+Some of them, like spearmint and peppermint, are very popular in the kitchen.
 While most people use mint as a garnish or a cooking ingredient, others treat the herb as a remedy.

 What is Mint Used For?

-Those who use mint as a remedy will pick the leaves if they feel an upset tummy, indigestion, or to relieve the symptoms of IBS, promote muscle relaxation, and to fight inflammation and allergies.
-Some even swear by mint’s power to reduce the severity of cold symptoms.
+Those who use mint as a remedy reach for the leaves when they have an upset tummy, indigestion, or to relieve the symptoms of IBS.
+For some, mint also promotes muscle relaxation and fights inflammation and allergies.
+Others also swear by mint’s power to reduce the severity of cold symptoms.